redFrik/udk16-Immersive_Technologies/udk161117/README.md

 unity
 --

-* turn off gravity in project settings
+* start unity and create a new project
+* turn off Y gravity under Edit / Project Settings / Physics (the default is -9.81 which roughly correspond to our earth's gravity)

 ![zerogravity](02zerogravity.png?raw=true "zerogravity")

-* create new empty game object
-* add a tag "Cube"
+* select GameObject / Create Empty
+* go to the inspector and add tag "Cube" (click the + and make sure you type Cube with a capital C)
+* select add component, new javascript. call it anything
-* add the following script
+* open the script and add the following code... (replace what is there by default)

 ```javascript
 var stepX= 1.2;